-To begin to examine the determinants of the optimal 3′-pairing register, we repeated the AGO-RBNS procedure with let-7a variants that had single-nucleotide insertions and deletions that shifted the let-7a 3′ sequence by a single nucleotide in either direction while maintaining the length of the miRNA (Fig 5A, let7a(–1) and let7a(+1)).
+To begin to examine the determinants of the optimal 3′-pairing register, we repeated the AGO-RBNS procedure with let-7a variants that had single-nucleotide insertions and deletions that shifted the let-7a 3′ sequence by a single nucleotide in either direction while maintaining the length of the miRNA (Fig 5A, let-7a(−1) and let-7a(+1)).
 Analysis of these new datasets revealed that the optimal 7-nt 3′ site (UACAACC) remained the same, regardless of the shift in the register of the corresponding segment within the let-7a variant.
-Thus, the preferred register of 7-nt 3′ sites, which was 11–17 for let-7a, shifted to 10–16 for let-7a-minus-1 and to 12–18 for let-7a-plus-1 (Fig 5B and 5C).
-These results showed that particularly favorable 3′ sites, such as UACAACC, can dictate the preferred register of pairing and that this phenomenon can help to confer different optimal registers to different miRNAs.
+Thus, the preferred register of 7-nt 3′ sites, which was 11–17 for let-7a, shifted to 10–16 for let-7a(−1) and to 12–18 for let-7a(+1) (Fig 5B and 5C).
+These results showed that particularly favorable 3′ pairing, such as that involving nucleotides 11–17 of let-7a, can dictate the preferred register of pairing and that this phenomenon can help to confer different optimal registers to different miRNAs.

-Moreover, there is not change in the 3′ pairing contribution across different seed-mismatched sequences (Fig 5B compare rows).
 This observation can be further quantified by comparing the correlation between 3′ pairing matrices of the register shifted let-7a variants to the wildtype let-7a matrices (Fig S4); specifically, register 10 and 11 are most correlated between the minus1/WT 3′ pairing matrices, and 12 and 11 for the plus1/WT 3′ pairing matrices (R2 = 0.9x and 0.9y, respectively).
 The high correspondence of 3′ pairing contribution for offset registers to offset guide miRNAs strongly suggests that the sequence of the 3′ end of the miRNA dictates its preferred register for pairing.

 AGO2 inhibits pairing to the end of most miRNAs but can be overcome by basepairing energetics